watzek/reserves-spreadsheet/README.md

 ## Setup

-If using in Google Drive, simply copy the template, and fill in available data.
+In Google Drive, simply copy the template, and fill in available data.

-If copying from GitHub...

 To report any issues or for general help, contact Ethan Davis (edavis@lclark.edu, Digital Initiatives)